NUCLEAR-WAR/kamailio_jssip_webrtc/README.md

 Here is a docker container runs Kamailio as WebSocket/SIP Server and NGINX with simple JsSIP based WebSIP Client for Calls and messaging.

-Useage :
+Usage :
+Before depoly set the Host IP of the machine running docker to the correct one in the .env file

+DOCKER_HOST_IP=192.168.174.130

+Then deploy with this command :

+docker compose -f test_env.yaml up

-after Deploy run :
+After Deploy run :

 docker container exec -it sip_server /bin/bash